-2.6.2 FLAGS: Flags when specified shall be square and a minimum of sixteen inches (16") on each side.
+2.6.2 FLAGS: When specified, shall be square and a minimum of 16 inches on each side.
 Flags must be kept clean and clearly visible during the entire trip.
 They must be either red or fluorescent orange in color.